kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

-## Smart Contract Workflow Example
+## Ethereum dApp and Smart Contract Development Example

-This example demonstrates how Kurtosis can be used for smart contract dapp development by using the [`eth-network-package`](https://github.com/kurtosis-tech/eth-network-package) as a local Ethereum network.
+This example demonstrates how Kurtosis can be used for local dApp and Smart Contract development. by using the [`eth-network-package`](https://github.com/kurtosis-tech/eth-network-package) as a local Ethereum network.
 The `eth-network package` can be used as a low overhead, configurable, and composable alternative to services like `hardhat-network`, `ganache` and `anvil`.
+Kurtosis provides the developer more control and flexibility over the testnet they are using - a large reason why the [Ethereum Foundation used Kurtosis to test the Merge](https://www.kurtosis.com/blog/testing-the-ethereum-merge), and why they continue to use Kurtosis for various tests for upcoming upgrades to the network.

+While this example covers only the Ethereum blockchain, Kurtosis can be used to locally configure and instantiate other blockchains (e.g. [NEAR](https://docs.near.org/develop/testing/kurtosis-localnet), [Avalanche](https://medium.com/avalancheavax/introducing-kurtosis-a-complete-testing-platform-to-accelerate-development-on-avalanche-6ad7e1147791) and allows you to connect it to any containerized service you wish.

 ### Setup

-This folder contains a typical setup for a smart contract developer looking to develop a dapp using the [Hardhat](https://hardhat.org/) framework.
+This folder contains a typical setup for a dApp developer using the [Hardhat](https://hardhat.org/) framework.
 Let's explore it's contents.
-- `contracts/` contains a few simple smart contracts for a Blackjack dapp
+- `contracts/` contains a few simple smart contracts for a Blackjack dApp
 - `scripts/` contains a script to deploy a token contract to our local Ethereum network
 - `test/` contains a simple test for our token contract
 - `hardhat.config.ts` configures our Hardhat setup.